Avangardum/AvangardumStyleConvention/Readme.md

 When comparing a value to with boundary values, all of the values should be sorted in ascending order from left to right.

 Use var where possible.
-(Unless you need to specify the collection type to use a collection expression)
+(Unless you need to specify the collection type to use a collection expression, in such case prefer specifying the exact type and using a collection expression over using var and a collection initializer.)

 Use explicit privacy modifiers where possible.
 The exception are interface members, they should be implicitly public.

+Use trailing commas only when each element is in a separate line.

 <details>
 <summary>Example</summary>